niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 Each platform has their own Docker bundle, because each platform has different needs.
 When running Docker on Linux, Docker can use the Linux client more or less directly.
 However, when running Linux containers on Windows, they have to be run inside a Linux Virtual Machine (or on top of the Windows hypervisor) so that there is a Linux kernel available.

 Docker Machine is a tool from Docker which can be used on any platform to setup a virtual machine and the Docker runtime for you.
-It can be configured to use VirtualBox [#] or other virtual machines.
+It can be configured to use VirtualBox [@docker-machine-overview] or other virtual machines.